Why Brand Reputation and Cyber Security Go Hand-in-Hand

-For this reason, brand reputation and cyber security are interlinked with each other, and they go hand-in-hand.
+For this reason, brand reputation and cyber security are interlinked and go hand-in-hand.

-As threats from cyberattacks are increasing, your brand reputation depends a lot on how well you can manage a cyber crisis and whether your cyber security remains intact or not in such situations.
+As threats from cyberattacks are increasing, your brand reputation depends significantly on how well you can manage a cyber crisis and whether your cyber security remains intact in such situations.

 Data Breaches and Reputation Loss

 With the rapid increase in cyber attacks, there is no more significant threat to a brand’s reputation than a data breach.
-With the trend of companies using cloud-based systems instead of on-premise software, cyber attacks are increasing.
+With companies using cloud-based systems instead of on-premise software, cyber attacks are increasing.

-As a brand, you are responsible for protecting your client’s personal data.
+As a brand, you protect your client’s personal data.
 And if there is any data theft incident, it can trigger a negative perception of your brand among the public.

 With that negative perception, your customers start to lose trust in you.
-This could be detrimental for any business resulting in reputation loss.
-If you want to protect your reputation, you need to protect your client’s personal data through a solid cyber security strategy.
+This could be detrimental to any business resulting in reputation loss.
+To protect your reputation, you must protect your client’s personal data through a solid cyber security strategy.